skillzl/discord-economy/README.md

 ## 📋 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE.md) file for details
+This project is licensed under the MIT - see the [LICENSE](LICENSE.md) file for details

 [discord]: https://discord.gg/2g8YrrhPEb
 [dev]: https://skillzl.cash/